 Look for a familiar way in.
-After years of anticipation, a Bitcoin-related exchange-traded fund made its way to market in October 2021.
+After years of anticipation, Bitcoin-related exchange-traded funds made their way to the US market starting in October 2021.
 (Canadian regulators approved the first publicly traded North American Bitcoin ETF in February.)
 Reminder: ETFs are baskets of investments that trade like stocks.
 Read: a more familiar, efficient way to invest in your regular investment account.
-But red flag with this first-gen ETF option: it tracks Bitcoin futures, which are bets on where prices are going.
+But red flag with this first-gen ETF option: they track Bitcoin futures, which are bets on where prices are going.
 Meaning it may not deliver the same results as Bitcoin itself.
 US regulators still haven't approved an ETF that more directly tracks the crypto.

 Your next move is up to you.
 You could:

 Spend it.
-Companies like Newegg and CheapAir.com, are accepting it as a form of payment.
+Companies like PayPal and Xbox, are accepting it as a form of payment.
 But heads up: the IRS currently considers Bitcoin "property."
 Read: if it's worth more when you spend it than when you bought it, the difference in its value is taxed as a capital gain.

 The short answer: it could affect the global economy and future of money.